lborocs/22cob290-part2-team-10/README.md

   - Access `/server/store` functions directly instead
     - Make them all `async` because database operations will be `async`
 - You can copy and paste from [page_template](prototype_nextjs/src/pages/examples/page_template.tsx)
+- Run locally and see all examples at [`http://localhost:3000/examples`](http://localhost:3000/examples)

 #### Layout/Sidebar